Equivariant eta forms and equivariant differential $K$-theory: Equivariant differential K-theory

-From Theorem \ref{d198} and a direct calculation, we could get the product is compatible with the equivalent relation in differential $K$-theory.
-Other properties are the direct extension of the discussions in \cite[page 47-50]{Bunke2009}. \end{proof}
+From Theorem \ref{d198} and a direct calculation, we could get the product is compatible with the equivalence relation in differential K-theory.
+Other properties are the direct extension of the discussions in \cite[p47-50]{BS09}. \end{proof}